browserengineering/book/book/scheduling.md

 But sometimes that task is just running JavaScript that doesn't touch the web page, and the `raster_and_draw` call is a waste.

-We can avoid this using another dirty bit, which I'll call `needs_raster_and_draw`:[^not-just-speed]
+We can avoid this using another dirty flag, which I'll call `needs_raster_and_draw`:[^not-just-speed]

-[^not-just-speed]: The `needs_raster_and_draw` dirty bit doesn't just make the browser a bit more efficient.
-Later in this chapter, we'll add multiple browser threads, and at that point this dirty bit is necessary to avoid erratic behavior when animating.
+[^not-just-speed]: The `needs_raster_and_draw` dirty flag doesn't just make the browser a bit more efficient.
+Later in this chapter, we'll add multiple browser threads, and at that point this dirty flag is necessary to avoid erratic behavior when animating.
 Try removing it later and see for yourself!